Noisy Tenants and a Landlord's Responsibility

 You should have a clause in your lease regarding noise violations and quiet hours.
-Let the tenant know that repeated offenses will make them subject to the penalties as spelled out in the lease.
+You should remind the tenant that repeated noise violations are a breach of their lease agreement.
 You can give them a copy of their signed lease as a reminder.

 - Is the Noise Breaching a Quiet Hours Policy?

 Do you have a quiet hours policy in effect?
 If you make your tenants sign a Quiet Hours Policy as part of their lease, the tenant will be breaching the lease if they violate this quiet hours agreement.
 Depending on the exact wording of your policy and your local and state laws, you may be able to fine the tenant a certain dollar amount for failing to follow the agreement or to evict the tenant for breaching their lease.

 For repeated offenses, you may want to provide the tenant with a Cure or Quit Notice, which gives them the option to quit the behavior that is breaching the lease by a certain date, or they will be subject to eviction.